-The datalayer is the technical infrastructure that enables data to be collected and transmitted between a website and marketing analysis tools, simplifying the tracking of user interactions.
+The data layer is the technical infrastructure that collects and transmits data between a website and marketing analytics tools, simplifying the tracking of user interactions.

-The datalayer organizes your data in JSON format.
-Each piece of information follows a clear, predictable structure.
+The data layer organizes your data in JSON format.
+Each piece of information follows a clear and predictable structure.
 This approach replaces traditional data collection, which searches for scattered variables.
-You gain in reliability and maintenance.
+You gain reliability and ease of maintenance.

 dataLayer = [{